mbcse/wingFi/WHITEPAPER.md

 ## 10. Conclusion

-WingFi represents the next evolution in travel insurance, leveraging blockchain technology to create a transparent, efficient, and user-centric protocol.
-By eliminating intermediaries, automating claims processing, and democratizing liquidity provision, WingFi addresses fundamental inefficiencies in the $4.2B flight insurance market.
+AeroFi represents the next evolution in travel insurance, leveraging blockchain technology to create a transparent, efficient, and user-centric protocol.
+By eliminating intermediaries, automating claims processing, and democratizing liquidity provision, AeroFi addresses fundamental inefficiencies in the $4.2B flight insurance market.

-The protocol's technical innovation, combined with a proven market need and clear go-to-market strategy, positions WingFi as a leader in decentralized insurance.
-As the crypto and travel industries continue to converge, WingFi offers a compelling solution for millions of travelers seeking affordable, instant, and trustless flight delay protection.
+The protocol's technical innovation, combined with a proven market need and clear go-to-market strategy, positions AeroFi as a leader in decentralized insurance.
+As the crypto and travel industries continue to converge, AeroFi offers a compelling solution for millions of travelers seeking affordable, instant, and trustless flight delay protection.

-**Join the WingFi revolution and experience the future of travel insurance.**
+**Join the AeroFi revolution and experience the future of travel insurance.**

 ---